-DIPG is a brain tumor found in the Pons of the brain stem.
+DIPG is a brain tumor found in the pons of the brain stem.
 Children are typically diagnosed between the ages of 5-7 with around 300-350 new cases per year in the United States.
-The median survival rate is 9 months from diagnosis, only 10% of patients survive 2 years from diagnosis.
-Long term survivors total less than 1%.
+The median survival rate is 9 months from diagnosis, and only 10% of patients survive 2 years from diagnosis.
+Long-term survivors total less than 1%.

-What makes DIPG so difficult to treat is not only its location (a very small area of the brain stem responsible for many critical bodily functions including breathing, swallowing, respiration, equilibrium and eye movement) but also the fact that it is “diffuse” (as opposed to looking like a solid mass or ball, it spreads out and mixes with healthy cells, it is sometimes described as looking “marbled”).
+What makes DIPG so difficult to treat is not only its location (a very small area of the brain stem responsible for many critical bodily functions, including breathing, swallowing, respiration, equilibrium, and eye movement) but also the fact that it is “diffuse” (as opposed to looking like a solid mass or ball, it spreads out and mixes with healthy cells and is sometimes described as looking “marbled”).

 After decades of nothing, there are discoveries being made about DIPG almost on a monthly basis.
 In May of 2014, an amazing discovery that there are 3 molecular distinct subgroups in DIPG.
 In May of 2015, a possible therapy.

 “It’s astounding.
 In only six years, scientists have gone from knowing virtually nothing about this tumor to understanding its underlying genetics and finding a potential therapy,” said Jane Fountain, Ph.D., program director at the National Institute of Neurological Disorders and Stroke (NINDS), part of NIH.
 “This study epitomizes collaborative medicine at work.
 It took a dedicated team of international scientists working with patients, families, and foundations to get to this point.”